 Community Groups and Campaigns

 Susan has stood up for fair and equal treatment for minority groups in the district, and has participated in Council programmes that engage young people in democracy, supporting writing and debating competitions.
-Locally she is active in supporting BMX biking activities for children.
-She is a supporter of Polls Apart, a campaign for better disabled access to polling stations, and has worked with young campaigners from Meldreth’s Scope School community for disabled access to rail service.

-At South Cambridgeshire District Council, Susan worked to bring new affordable housing to Meldreth, with the 24-unit development at Burtons opening in May 2007.
-Susan was a member of the Scrutiny and Overview Committee, where she worked successfully to change council policy on planning appeals, bringing a higher standard of local participation in the appeals process.
-She was a founding member of the Council’s Climate Change Working Group, and in that role initiated a successful bid to the Local Strategic Partnership for funding for a climate change awareness pilot project at Melbourn Village College.
+She was a founding member of South Cambridgeshire District Council’s Climate Change Working Group, and in that role initiated a successful bid to the Local Strategic Partnership for funding for a climate change awareness pilot project at Melbourn Village College.
 She challenged the Council on its bin charging policy for social rented housing and has supported improvements to recycling provisions for secondary schools.

 Personal